katekalcevich/Test-ARIA/README.md

 - you can go to the previous or next content region using the enter key or spacebar

 The expected **screen reader** interaction for carousel is:
-- previouse and next navigation is labelled
+- previous and next navigation is labelled
 - semantically structured content and alt text on images
 - teads a description of the carousel and each content region
 - reads the total number of content regions and the current content region